lammps/lammps/doc/src/Build_make.rst

 below).
 It can include various options for customizing your LAMMPS build with a number of global compilation options and features.

+Those makefiles are written for and tested with GNU make and may not be compatible with other make programs.
+In most cases, if the "make" program is not GNU make, then it will be installed as "gmake".
+If GNU make or a compatible make is not available, you may have to first install it.
+These makefiles and the scripts they are calling expect a few additional tools to be available and functioning.

+  * a Bourne shell compatible "Unix" shell program (often this is bash)
+  * a few shell utilities: ls, mv, ln, rm, grep, sed, tr, cat, touch, diff, dirname
+  * python (optional, required for "make lib-XXX" in the src folder)

-To include LAMMPS packages (i.e. optional commands and styles) you must install them first, as discussed on the :doc:`Build package <Build_package>` doc page.
-If the packages require provided or external libraries, you must build those libraries before building LAMMPS.
-Building :doc:`LAMMPS with CMake <Build_cmake>` can automate all of this for many types of machines, especially workstations, desktops and laptops, so we suggest you try it first.
+To include LAMMPS packages (i.e. optional commands and styles) you must enable them first, as discussed on the :doc:`Build package
+<Build_package>` doc page.
+If a packages requires (provided or
+external) libraries, you must build those libraries before building LAMMPS.
+Building :doc:`LAMMPS with CMake <Build_cmake>` can automate much of this for many types of machines, especially workstations, desktops and laptops, so we suggest you try it first.

-These commands perform a default LAMMPS build, producing the LAMMPS executable lmp\_serial or lmp\_mpi in lammps/src:
+The commands below perform a default LAMMPS build, producing the LAMMPS executable lmp\_serial and lmp\_mpi in lammps/src:

 .. code-block:: bash